GreatCowBASIC/Help/output/md/wait.md

 <span class="strong">**Explanation:**</span>

-The `Wait` command will cause the program to wait for either a specified amount of time (such as 1 second), or while/until a condition is true.
+The `Wait` command causes the program to wait for either a specified amount of time (such as 1 second), or while/until a condition is true.

-When using the fixed-length delay, there is a variety of units that are
+When using the fixed-length delay, a variety of units are available:
-available:

 <div class="informaltable">